How to Create a Gratitude List That Actually Changes Your Outlook

 Choose a consistent time

 Attach your gratitude practice to an existing habit.
 Perhaps while waiting for the kettle to boil for your morning tea, or just after brushing your teeth at night.
-Although don’t beat yourself up if you miss your slot, habits take a while to form.
-When you remember you missed it though juts do it straightaway else the habit forming of creating your gratitude list will get further away.
+Although don’t beat yourself up if you miss your slot — habits take a while to form.
+You remember it when you miss it though: just do it straightaway since the habit-forming of creating your gratitude list will get further away.

 Keep it manageable

-• Share gratitudes with a partner or friend over dinner.
-Or include your kids, they may scoff at first but I bet you within a couple of days you’ll notice a difference.
+Sharing gratitude with a partner or friend over dinner — or including your kids, who may scoff at first but join in within a couple of days

 Review periodically

 Every month or so, look back over your entries.
 You’ll likely notice patterns about what truly brings you joy, which can help you make decisions that align with what matters most to you.
-It can be really helpful if you are having an off day too.
-When you see all the things you are grateful for you will get a boost, I promise!
-Even the eternal optimist in me needs a boost occasionally.
+It can also be really helpful if you’re having an off day too.
+When you see all the things you are grateful for, you will get a boost — I promise!
+Even this eternal optimist needs a boost occasionally.

 When gratitude feels difficult

-• Focus on the smallest possible positive – the taste of your breakfast, one moment of quiet
+Focus on the smallest possible positive — the taste of your breakfast, one moment of quiet, the warmth of your duvet.

-• Remember that practising gratitude during tough times builds the resilience that makes the practice most valuable
+Remember that practising gratitude during tough times builds the resilience that makes the practice most valuable when things ease up again.

 From obligation to opportunity